 While the process may be a tad longer, hiring managers may have more time to spend with you.
 Summer is also a good time to research companies, update your resume and network with former colleagues and other professionals.
 So, make good use of your time, and keep in mind the following tips:

 1. Know the summer hiring timelines and plan accordingly.

-- Expect delays during the summer.
-The interview process tends to slow down in summer especially around the 4th of July due to hiring managers being out of the office on vacation.
+- Expect delays.
+The interview process slows in summer especially around the Fourth of July holiday.
+Hiring managers may be out of the office on vacation.
 Keep your search active but expect delays on new jobs, interview feedback and job-offer decisions.

-- Apply today if you see a new job that interests you!
-Despite the lowest unemployment rate in years, managers still receive a lot of resumes for most jobs.
-By applying close to when the job opens, you ensure your resume is at the ‘top of the stack’ and improve your odds of being selected to interview.
+- Apply now if you see a new job that interests you!
+Despite low unemployment, managers still receive a lot of resumes for most jobs.
+By applying close to when the job opens, you ensure your resume is at the "top of the stack" and improve your chance of being selected to interview.

 - Align your job search efforts to the summer work week.
-Many managers take off Fridays or work from home in the summer.
-Pack your job search activity into Monday – Thursday when they are more likely to be in the office and engaged in reading resumes.
+Some managers take off Fridays or work from home in the summer.
+Pack your job search activity into a Monday through Thursday week when they are more likely to be in the office and engaged in reading resumes.

-- If your company allows for summer Fridays or remote work one day a week, use the extra time to schedule an informational interview at a company that interests you or job search while lounging on your deck.
+- If your company allows for summer Fridays or remote work one day a week, use the extra time to schedule an informational interview at a company that interests you, or do research on potential employers while lounging on your deck.
 Or take a vacation day and do it.

 - A vacation doesn’t mean your job search needs to go on hold.
 Let the recruiter know if you can do a phone/Skype interview or will be checking email while on vacation to keep the job search process moving.

 3. Make the Most of Technology!

 - Most job boards and companies now have an easy 1-3 step application process you can complete right from your mobile phone or tablet.